CodeYourFuture/The-Piscine/Project-Music-Data/README.md

 # Music data project

-One of the most common tasks in software is to take some data, process it in some way, and present it usefully to a user.
+A common task in software is to take some data, process it in some way, and present it usefully to someone.

 For this project, we have supplied a collection of data for you to analyse.
 Your task is to write code which processes it and shows useful conclusions to a user.